enzo-project/enzo-e/doc/source/devel/physics.rst

 General Tips
 ============

-The general advise is to implement a :cpp:class:`!Physics` class so that it is immutable (after construction the instance's state doesn't change).
+The general advice is to implement a :cpp:class:`!Physics` class so that it is immutable (after construction the instance's state doesn't change).

-This makes the behavior of :cpp:class:`!Physics` classes much easier to reason about since a single PE only has one instance of a :cpp:class:`!Physics` given class, but is responsible for evolving one or more instances of :cpp:class:`EnzoBlock`.
+This makes the behavior of :cpp:class:`!Physics` classes much easier to reason about because a single PE (processing element)

+  - only has one instance of a given :cpp:class:`!Physics` class

+  - AND is responsible for evolving one or more instances of :cpp:class:`EnzoBlock`.

 Quirky Implementations
 ======================

-:cpp:class:`!EnzoPhysicsCosmology` currently tracks some mutable state.
+:cpp:class:`!EnzoPhysicsCosmology` currently tracks some mutable state (e.g. the current scale-factor, the current rate of expansions, current redshift).
 This is just something to be mindful of.

 It's worth noting that the initialization of :cpp:class:`!EnzoPhysicsFluidProps` and :cpp:class:`!EnzoPhysicsGravity` are a little quirky.